 We also are working on completing the development of the mad cow, dental bacteria and tuberculosis rapid tests that are under product development agreements and/or research grants.
-However it is unlikely that these products will begin to produce revenues in 2005.
+We believe that these products can begin to produce revenues in 2005.

 Our cash requirements depend on numerous factors, including product development activities, penetration of the direct sales market, market acceptance of new products, and effective management of inventory levels in response to sales forecasts.
 We expect to devote capital resources to continue our product development, expand manufacturing capacity and continue research and development activities.
 We will examine other growth opportunities, including strategic alliances, and we expect any such activities will be funded from existing cash and cash equivalents, as well as issuance of additional equity or additional borrowings, subject to market and other conditions.
-We believe that our current cash balances, and cash generated from future operations, will be sufficient to fund operations through the end of 2005.
-We do expect that we may be required to sell additional equity or obtain additional credit facilities in 2006.
-We don't anticipate requiring any additional capital in 2005 In 2006 our financing requirements will depend on our progress in growing our product revenues and our expense levels The amount of additional capital we will need to raise will depend on a number of factors.
+We believe that our current cash balances, and cash generated from future operations, will be sufficient to fund operations through the end of 2006.
+We therefore expect that we will not be required to sell additional equity or obtain additional credit facilities in the near term.
+One of the terms of the series B financing provides for an additional funding of \$1,000,000 if we are able to achieve certain sales and gross margin levels during 2005.
+We don't anticipate requiring any additional capital unless we are unable to grow our product revenues the way we anticipate we will.
+We may not in fact be able to grow our product revenues to those levels, or we may face expenses or other circumstances such that we will have additional financing requirements.
+In such event, the amount of additional capital we may need to raise will depend on a number of factors.
 These factors primarily include the extent to which we can achieve revenue growth, the profitability of such revenues, operating expenses, research and development expenses, and capital expenditures.
-Given the number of product development programs that we have ongoing and not complete, and the dependence we have on factors outside of our control such as government and other donor funding for HIV rapid tests, as well as the success of our marketing partners such as Prionics AG and Ivoclar-Vivadent (assuming we complete those product development programs), it is not possible to predict the extent or cost of these additional financing requirements, if any.
+Given the number of product development programs that we have ongoing and not complete, and the dependence we have on factors outside of our control such as government and other donor funding for HIV rapid tests, as well as the success of our marketing partners such as Prionics and Ivoclar-Vivadent, it is n

-Notwithstanding the numerous factors that our cash requirements depend on, and the uncertainties associated with each of the major revenue opportunities that we have, we believe that our plan of operation can build long-term value if we are able to demonstrate clear progress toward our objectives, particularly penetrating international markets with our HIV rapid tests.
-We also expect to obtain FDA approval of our Sure checkTM and HIV Stat Pak products by the end of 2005 and we believe that this will represent significant value.
+Notwithstanding the numerous factors that our cash requirements depend on, and the uncertainties associated with each of the major revenue opportunities that we have, we believe that our plan of operation can build long-term value if we are able to demonstrate clear progress toward our objectives, particularly FDA approval of our HIV rapid tests.
+We expect to obtain approval of our Sure checkTM and HIV Stat Pak products by the end of 2005 and we believe that this will represent significant value.
 We believe that our international sales efforts for our HIV tests will succeed based upon the market need, the performance of our products, their competitive pricing, the distribution and marketing channels we are pursuing, and the quality of our professional staff.

-Progress in our contract development and manufacturing initiatives, USDA approval of our non-human primate tuberculosis test, and new research and development would also likely lend credibility to our plan to become profitable.
+Progress in our contract development and manufacturing initiatives our non-human primate tuberculosis test, and new research and development would also likely lend credibility to our plan to become profitable.
 We anticipate that we will hire several new members to our sales, marketing, research and development, regulatory and administrative staff during the course of 2005 in order to fully implement our plans for growth.